Serverless database computing using Azure Cosmos DB and Azure Functions

 The following images show the code in the Azure portal for this scenario.

-Gaming use case - Azure Cosmos DB trigger and output binding
+Gaming use case - Azure Functions trigger and output binding for Cosmos DB

-In gaming, when a new user is created you can search for other users who might know them by using the Azure Cosmos DB Graph API.
-You can then write the results to an [Azure Cosmos DB SQL database] for easy retrieval.
+In gaming, when a new user is created you can search for other users who might know them by using the Azure Cosmos DB Gremlin API.
+You can then write the results to an Azure Cosmos DB or SQL database for easy retrieval.

-Implementation: Use an Azure Cosmos DB trigger and an output binding
+Implementation: Use an Azure Functions trigger and output binding for Cosmos DB

-- Using an Azure Cosmos DB graph database to store all users, you can create a new function with an Azure Cosmos DB trigger.
+- Using an Azure Cosmos DB graph database to store all users, you can create a new function with an Azure Functions trigger for Cosmos DB.

 - Whenever a new user is inserted, the function is invoked, and then the result is stored using an output binding.